omersha/omersha.github.io/_posts/2015-12-01-random-bitstreams.md

 The larger the blocks size, the faster this generator works.
 The price is a reduces pseudo randomality for long bitstreams.
-But as long as the bitstream size (in bytes) is less then then "pool_size times block_bytes" this is not an issue for the purpose of testing compression, and it's easy (and quick) to reinitialize the generator once it's exhausted.
+But as long as the bitstream size (in bytes) is less than "pool_size times block_bytes" this is not an issue for the purpose of testing compression, and it's easy (and quick) to reinitialize the generator once it's exhausted.